-Key: Green As planned.
-Amber Under target with plans in place to mitigate risk of non-delivery within this financial year or on-going programmes in delivery stage.
-Red

-Under target, longer term plans are in place to mitigate within the Medium-Term Financial Plan (MTFP) period.
+Key: Green As planned. risk of n Amber arget with plans in place to mitigate on-delivery within this financial year ong programmes in delivery stage.
+Red arget, longer term plans are in place hitigate within the Medium-Term

 Financial overview